suminb/etf-overlap/DOCKER.md

 The Docker image:
 - Built using multi-stage Docker build for optimization
-- Includes Chromium for Puppeteer web scraping
+- Includes Chromium for Puppeteer web fetching
 - Runs on Node.js 18 Alpine
-- Contains pre-scraped ETF data in `/app/data/`
+- Contains pre-fetchd ETF data in `/app/data/`
 - Exposed on port 3000

 ## Data Management